gjTool/gjTool/README.md

 ### How To Use
 ```

-The global variables of external exposure are gjTool, Gj.
+The global variables of external exposure are gjTool, Gj.If jQuery, Zepto are not referenced, you can also use the $symbol.

 gjTool("#test").hide();//Gj("#test").hide(500);

 ```